johnschrom/johnschrom.github.io/_pages/research.md

 layout: page
 permalink: /research/
 title: Research
-description: Below are research papers I have been involved in, arranged in reverse chronological order.
+description: Below are research products, including journal articles, oral presentations, and poster presentations, that I have been involved with, arranged in reverse chronological order.
+All items listed here were either peer reviewed or invited works.
+Use the search box below to filter articles by type (article, oral, poster), co-author, title, or abstract.
 nav: true
 nav_order: 2
 ---